miknab/EuclidEmulator/README.md

            emulates the boost for the Euclid reference cosmology at z=0.5.

 4. Computation of the full non-linear power spectrum:<br/>
-   i.
-Produce a linear power spectrum with a Boltzmann code. ii.
-Interpolate the linear power spectrum (we suggest a cubic spline interpolation in log space. iii.
-Evaluate the interpolated liner power spectrum at the k modes of the emulated boost. iv.
-Multiply the boost with the resulting linear power spectrum.
+   1. Produce a linear power spectrum with a Boltzmann code.
+   2. Interpolate the linear power spectrum (we suggest a cubic spline interpolation in log space.
+   3. Evaluate the interpolated liner power spectrum at the k modes of the emulated boost.
+   4. Multiply the boost with the resulting linear power spectrum.